Notice of Pre-AIA or AIA Status

 be released from being fixed by the fixing member in the position in which the door closes the opening, while the dust collecting chamber is being seated on the seating portion, by the opening guide pressing the fixing member (See Fig. 9 showing the opening guide 132, opening the previously closed door 32 via actuating the fixing member 37’).

-But does not explicitly disclose wherein based on the dust collecting chamber being seated on the seating portion with the opening closed by the door, the fixing member is pressed by the opening guide by the dust collecting chamber being seated.
+wherein based on the dust collecting chamber being seated on the seating portion with the opening closed by the door, the fixing member is pressed by the opening guide by the dust collecting chamber being seated and

-It would be obvious to one of ordinary skill in the art before the effective filling date of the invention to modify the opening guide and fixing member such that by seating the dust collecting chamber on the seating portion the fixing member is pressed open by the opening guide by the dust collecting chamber being seated.
+It would further be obvious to one of ordinary skill in the art before the effective filling date of the invention to modify the opening guide and fixing member such that by seating the dust collecting chamber on the seating portion the fixing member is pressed open by the opening guide by the dust collecting chamber being seated.
 As doing so would be a matter of providing a mechanical means to replace a manual activity which accomplished the same result not be sufficient to distinguish over the prior art (See MPEP 2144.04 III).

-Regarding Claim 41, Conrad as modified discloses all the limitations of claim 40 but does not explicitly disclose wherein the dust collecting chamber includes an elastic member configured to bias the door toward the opening of the body so that the door remains closed when the fixing member is pressed by the opening guide to release the door from being fixed to the body.
+Regarding Claim 41, Conrad as modified discloses all the limitations of claim 40 and in addition discloses wherein the dust collecting chamber includes an elastic member configured to bias the door toward the opening of the body so that the door remains closed when the fixing member is pressed by the opening guide to release the door from being fixed to the body (See Para [0223] of Gill cited above in the rejection of claim 29 discussing the use of a biasing mechanism such as a spring or otherwise elastic member being used to urge the pivot door towards a closed position).

 Regarding Claim 42, Conrad as modified discloses all the limitations of claim 40 and suggests but does not explicitly disclose wherein, the dust collecting chamber includes a rotation shaft about which the door rotates to open or close the opening (See Fig. 6 and 7, showing the door 32 rotatably attached to a hinge member on the opposite side of the fixing member 37).